Aurora College

 Aurora College, formerly Arctic College, is a college located in the Northwest Territories, Canada with campuses in Inuvik, Fort Smith and Yellowknife.
-They have learning centres in 23 communities in the NWT.
+It has learning centres in 23 communities in the NWT.
 The head office for Aurora College is located in Fort Smith.

-Aurora College is the only post-secondary institution within the Northwest Territories.
+Aurora College is the only English post-secondary institution in the Northwest Territories.

+Aurora College is a member of Colleges and Institutes Canada (CICan).
+Through its membership with CICan, the institution has signed the Indigenous Education Protocol.

 Programs

 Aurora College delivers programs at three campuses, 21 community learning centres and other community sites in the Northwest Territories.
 Aurora College delivers community-centred post-secondary programs that accurately reflect northern culture and the needs of the northern labour market.
 Aurora offers several certificate and diploma programs as well as the Bachelor of Education degree program and the Bachelor of Science in nursing program.

 Athletics

 Aurora College provides intramural sports, such as basketball, volleyball, soccer, badminton and hockey and recreational programs.
 Before the new Aurora Campus was built the old gymnasium (now torn down) in Inuvik was the largest in the Northwest Territories.